raydelvecchio/SwiftAI-v2/README.md

 Generates lyrics with varying temperatures for a better distribution over "creative" and "safe" song generation.

 # main.py
-Main python function used to generate texts when called via js for an API config.
+Main python function used to generate texts when called.
 Command line interface to interact with SwiftAI found here as well!

 # ERRORS and FIXES